 If you think you could qualify for federal student loan forgiveness, start by contacting your loan servicer to see what types of federal student loans you have and if you need to take steps to consolidate them.
 You should also organize the information you’ll need for the application process:

-Learn more about how to get student loan forgiveness here and read on to understand how to apply for different forgiveness programs.
+Learn more about how to get student loan forgiveness here and read on to understand how to apply for different repayment and forgiveness programs.

 If you’re having difficulty making your monthly student loan payments under the 10-year Standard Repayment Plan, then Income-driven Repayment (IDR) is something you could explore as a federal borrower.
 The IDR program consists of multiple plans that provide federal borrowers with options other than forbearance: